msmichellegar/best-todo-ever/README.md

 ## What is this?

-This is the (modestly-named) best to do app ever, built with Redis, Hapi.js, Riot.js and Socket.io.
+This is the best (modestly-named) to do app ever, built with Redis, Hapi.js, Riot.js and Socket.io.
 The app allows you to add to-dos and mark them as done in real time.

 You can find a live demo [here](http://besttodo.herokuapp.com).

 ## Why did we build this?

 We built this as a learning exercise in integrating Redis, Riot.js and Socket.io, as part of the [DWYL Summer](https://github.com/dwyl/summer-2015).
-Guidance was very kindly provided by @dwyl.

 ## How to run this project